Zu Warriors from the Magic Mountain: Release

-The film is considered an influence on John Carpenter's 1986 film Big Trouble in Little China.
+International version

+Golden Harvest demanded changes for the international export market, having Tsui Hark shoot additional scenes to bookend the film and recontextualize it as a dream sequence from Yuen Biao, who plays a college student learning about Chinese history.
+This version was released overseas as Zu: Time Warriors.

 Home media

 The U.K. release of the DVD by Hong Kong Legends features an audio commentary with Tsui Hark and film critic Bey Logan.

 The Hong Kong release of the DVD by Fortune Star Media features the Cantonese version of the film's trailer, as well as an interview with actor Yuen Biao.

+The film has been released on Blu-Ray by Eureka Entertainment and Shout Factory.